By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

 30.7 x 40.9 cm ⏐ 12.1 x 16.1 in (300dpi)

 RAMON ANDRADE 3DCIENCIA / SCIENCE PHOTO LIBRARY RAMON ANDRADE 3DCIENCIA / SCIENCE PHOTO LIBRARY

-Illustration of antiviral drug Molnupiravir (spheres, centre) incorporating itself into SARS-CoV-2 RNA strand.
+Illustration of antiviral drug Molnupiravir (spheres, centre) incorporating itself into SARS-CoV-2 RNA (ribonucleic acid, yellow helix) strand.
 Molnupiravir is a nucleoside analogue of cytidine and uridine.
 The drug is inserted into the RNA strand instead of cytidine or uridine.
 The coronavirus's proofreading enzymes that check for mutations do not recognise Molnupiravir has been inserted instead.
-This causes RNA polymerase (pink) to make faulty copies of the faulty RNA strand that can then only code for non-functional proteins.
+This causes RNA polymerase (blue, pink and yellow ribbons) to make faulty copies of the faulty RNA strand that can then only code for non-functional proteins.
 Molnupiravir has been approved for use in the UK for patients with moderate to mild Covid-19 with other risk factors such obesity, obesity, older age and diabetes mellitus.